hedronvision/bazel-compile-commands-extractor/README.md

 **What is this project trying to do for me?**

-*First, provide Bazel users cross-platform autocomplete for C++, C, Objective-C, and Objective-C++ (collectively, "the C language family" or "(Objective-)C(++)") to make development more efficient and fun.
-More generally, export Bazel build actions into the compile_commands.json format that enables great tooling decoupled from Bazel.*
+First, provide Bazel users cross-platform autocomplete for the C language family (C++, C, Objective-C, and Objective-C++), and thereby make development more efficient and fun!

+More generally, export Bazel build actions into the compile_commands.json format that enables great tooling decoupled from Bazel.
-**Status:** *Pretty great with minor rough edges.
-We use this every day and love it.*

-*If there haven't been commits in a while, it's because of stability, not neglect.
-This is in daily use at Hedron.*

-*For everyday use, we'd recommend using this rather than the platform-specific IDE adapters (like Tulsi or ASwB), except the times when you need some platform-editor-specific feature (e.g. Apple's NextStep Interface Builder) that's not ever going to be supported in a cross-platform editor.*

 ## Usage Visuals